BruceQFWang/TIANCHI_BlackboxAdversial/README.md

 <div align=center><img src="https://github.com/BruceQFWang/TIANCHI_BlackboxAdversial/blob/master/assets/attention%20map.png"/></div>

  Therefore, we restrict the adversarial noises on significant facial areas.
-In the implementation, we use dlib to calibrate the 68 landmarks of the face, select 17 points to form a non-mask area, and finally we will save the generated image as attentional masks [mask1](https://github.com/BruceQFWang/TIANCHI_BlackboxAdversial/tree/master/mask1).
+In the implementation, we use dlib<sup>[4]/sup> to calibrate the 68 landmarks of the face, select 17 points to form a non-mask area, and finally we will save the generated image as attentional masks [mask1](https://github.com/BruceQFWang/TIANCHI_BlackboxAdversial/tree/master/mask1).
 For a few pictures that cannot be used to calibrate the mapmark with dlib , we manually frame the face range.

  <div align=center><img width="250" height="300" src="https://github.com/BruceQFWang/TIANCHI_BlackboxAdversial/blob/master/assets/dlib%2068%20face%20landmarks.png"/></div>

  The order of selecting 17 face landmarks is (48, 59-54, 26-17), reference code [crop_image.py](https://github.com/BruceQFWang/TIANCHI_BlackboxAdversial/blob/master/crop_image.py) In the experiment, it took about 10 minutes to generate 712 non-mask areas using dlib.

+ Of course, we can also convert the attention map into a mask of [0,1] to complete the matrix multiplication of noise.

 ### momentum trick<sup>[1]</sup>